dkateros/jee7demo/README.md

 # jee7demo
 A project aiming to prototype some simple JEE 7 based applications.
+Runtime is Java8.
+JSON-B reference implementation (not included with JEE 7) is used.

+## domain
+Domain entities and data access objects.
+Tests conversion of db <-> java <-> json.
+Minimal boilerplate, just the entity declaration and a generic DAO implementation  that does the heavy lifting.
+A couple converters to get JPA in line with Java8 date APIs are included.

 ## rest-api
-A web application that exposes CRUD operations of a sample entity with a REST API.
-This means to demonstrate JPA, JAX-RS, JAXB interactions.
-JSON-B reference implementation (not included with JEE 7) is used to simplify entity <-> JSON conversions.
-The goal is to write zero boilerplate code and have everything handled by the framework.
-The developer should not need to be aware of the intricacies of entity DB persistence or JSON serialization.
+Exposes restful resources for performing read / write operations on domain entities.
+Implementation leverages domain EJBs.

+## jsf-ui
+Some JSF UI on top of the domain EJBs.
+Will test some primefaces components.